opencinemac/vtc-py/zdocs/source/index.rst

 =====

     - Parse and fetch all Timecode representations.
-    - A clean, Pythonic API
+    - A clean, pythonic API
-    - Support all operations that make sense for timecode.
+    - Support all sensible operations.
     - Sane shortcuts for scripting

 Non-Goals